madeinoz67/omiocnc-x6-2200epl/docs/pcb/index.md

 ## V-Bit Calibration

-To find the optimal cutting depth for a V-Bit I use the following [gerber file]() in copper cam
+To find the optimal cutting depth for a V-Bit I use the following [gerber file]() in copper cam that steps through track sizes 1-25 mil and track spacings of 1-25 mil.

 ![Placeholder](images/2021-10-19_11-32-21.png)